How to Setting up DynamoDB Locally

 addition to other SDKs)

-You can also run your DynamoDB command in background by append $ as follow.
-After this command, you type ctrl + c, you close the command but the DynamoDB will still run the background.
+You can also run your DynamoDB command in the background by appending & as follows.
+After this command, if you type ctrl + c, you close the terminal but DynamoDB will still run in the background.

-If you wish to switch to the foreground of the DynamoDB command, add fg to the DynamoDB start command.
-That will bring the to the foreground, then you can do ctrl + c to actual close if you wish to stop the DynamoDB on your local.
+If you wish to switch to the foreground of the DynamoDB command, use fg with the DynamoDB start command.
+That will bring it to the foreground, then you can press ctrl + c to actually close it if you wish to stop DynamoDB locally.

 Use AWS CLI

-Once the DynamoDB is ready, you can access DynamoDB via AWS CLI.
-You can try the list table, query, or update the table.
-However, before that, you will need to run aws configure to connect from your local OS to AWS service.
+Once DynamoDB is ready, you can access it via AWS CLI.
+You can try listing tables, querying, or updating a table.
+However, before that, you will need to run aws configure to connect from your local OS to the AWS service.

-There are many ways to achieve this and one way you can do is, create a group that has access to DynamoDB, then create a new user and assign the group to this user.
+There are many ways to achieve this.
+One way is to create a group that has access to DynamoDB, then create a new user and assign the group to this user.

-Once you run the following command at your command-line tool, type the user's AWS access key ID and secret access key, then from your local OS will use that user's credential to access to AWS service.
+Once you run the following command in your command-line tool, type the user's AWS access key ID and secret access key.
+Then from your local OS, that user's credentials will be used to access the AWS service.

 aws configure

-Now, you should be able to access local DynamoDB from AWS CLI, let's try the following command which will try to list all the tables.
+Now, you should be able to access local DynamoDB from AWS CLI.
+Let's try the following command, which will list all the tables.

 aws dynamodb list-tables --endpoint-url http://localhost:8000

-If you see the following output, means you are able to access your local DynamoDB now.
+If you see the following output, it means you are able to access your local DynamoDB.

 {